 Criminology graduate programs are designed to help students learn about theories, methods, statistics, and societal issues that relate to crime, the justice system, and the reduction or control of criminal activity.
 Graduate programs in criminal justice are often interdisciplinary in nature integrating concepts from fields like sociology, history, psychology, political science, and statistics into their curricula.
 Students who want to earn a graduate degree in criminology may use these lenses to critically evaluate issues including; violence and mental disorders, organized crime, juvenile delinquency, justice system decision making, societal or peer influence and crime, and the effects of incarceration on prisoners.

 Graduates of a criminology degree program might choose to pursue potential career opportunities in research, corrections, law enforcement, and policy making or government.
 There may be career opportunities in other industries and settings for graduates of a criminology grad program because of the disciplines heavy emphasis on understanding sociology and human behavior.
 Some of the job roles of a criminologist may be research based because one of the major goals of some criminolgy careers is to examine different aspects of crime, behavior, and the justice system to search for ways to prevent future crime and reduce recidivisim.

 Graduate students in a criminology program can pursue advanced degrees at varying degree levels.
-Students might choose to earn a masters degree in criminology, a Ph.D. in criminology, or a graduate certificate in criminology.
+Students might choose to earn a masters degree in criminology, criminal justice phd programs such as a:PhD in criminology, or a graduate certificate in criminology.